aaronfloresserna/simpleInterest/README.md

 # Simple Interest Calculator
-Aplazo wants to build a Returns calculator. the returns calculator will allow the user to calculate the returns for the following kind of deals
+Aplazo simple interest project.
+The project calculator will allow the user to calculate and generates the list of payments of the simple interest of a credit that must be paid in n terms and in weekly form.

-Simple Interest, return
+Simple Interest

 ```
    I = P * r * t